-One might think that after several years of conducting the same survey, results might be predictable.
-However, interesting and even surprising trends can frequently emerge, and the results of our most recent Group Life, LTD and Critical Illness Insurance Non-Evidence Limits/Overall Maximums survey, are no exception.
+One might think that after several years of conducting the same survey, the results might be predictable.
+However, interesting and even surprising trends can frequently emerge, and the results of our most recent Group Life, LTD, and Critical Illness Insurance Non-Evidence Limits/Overall Maximums survey, are no exception.

 High NELs and overall maximums can benefit groups in two ways.
 They permit as many employees in a group as possible to receive a full benefit without needing to provide medical evidence.
 As benefit amounts are generally determined by salaries, higher NELs also mean more members can receive full benefits over the course of several salary increases before being required to submit medical evidence for sufficient cover.

 However, higher NELs and overall maximums can also mean more risk to carriers.
 The higher the NELs, the higher the likelihood that an employee group’s substandard risks do not have to submit medical evidence to obtain full benefits.

 Regardless of the current maximum (or maximums) for a given group, many carriers will offer their highest maximums to be competitive.

 Since 2003, RGA Canada has been conducting periodic surveys of group carrier NELs and maximums.
 These surveys provide information on NEL and overall maximum trends for Canadian carriers, to help them benchmark against how other insurers set their NELs and maximums and assess how trends are evolving.

 Over time, the survey’s framework has been enhanced to better reflect Canadian insurers’ actual NEL and overall maximum tables.
 In 2014, the reporting structure was changed to aggregate data for a range of group sizes and average certificate face amounts rather than basing it solely on total eligible life ranges, which can vary from carrier to carrier.